shivalkarrahul/demo-three-tier-app-on-aws/README.md

 ✅ This confirms that uploading a file to S3 triggers SNS, which sends an email, invokes Lambda, and writes metadata to DynamoDB successfully.

-## Part 6: Step-by-Step Guide to Deploy a Flask Application on Test AMI Builder EC2 with RDS & S3, DynamoDB Integration in Public Subnet
+## Part 6: Deploy a Flask Application on Test AMI Builder EC2 with RDS & S3, DynamoDB Integration in Public Subnet

 ### 1. Create an IAM Role for S3 and DynamoDB Access
 1. Open AWS IAM Console → **Roles → Create Role**.